dice-group/DocRE-RLKGf/experiments/readme.md

 # DocRE-RLKGf

-**DocRE-RLKGf** (Document-level Relation Extraction with Reinforcement Learning Knowledge Graph Fusion) is a framework designed for extracting relations from documents using reinforcement learning and knowledge graph-based approaches.
-This method leverages the strengths of knowledge graphs and deep reinforcement learning to improve the precision of relation extraction tasks.
+**DocRE-RLKGf** (Document-level Relation Extraction with Reinforcement Learning using Knowledge Graph feedback) is an approach designed for extracting relations from documents using reinforcement learning and knowledge graph.
+This method utilizes the strengths of knowledge graphs and reinforcement learning to improve the accuracy of Large Langauge Models (LLMs) for DocRE.

----

 ## Overview

 Relation extraction is a fundamental task in natural language processing that aims to identify and classify relationships between entities in text.
 Document-level relation extraction expands this task to process relationships across entire documents rather than isolated sentences, addressing more complex relationship scenarios.

-The **DocRE-RLKGf** framework integrates reinforcement learning (RL) and knowledge graph (KG) techniques to:
+The **RLKGf** integrates reinforcement learning (RL) and knowledge graph (KG) in the RLHF paradigm:

-1. Enhance the accuracy of relation extraction by utilizing prior knowledge encoded in a KG.
+1. Enhance the accuracy of relation extraction by utilizing knowledge graphs is a scorer.
-2. Employ RL strategies to iteratively refine extraction decisions based on document context and KG features.
+2. Employ RL strategies to iteratively refine extraction decisions based on document context and KG feadback.

----

 ## Key Features

-- **Knowledge Graph Fusion**: Combines textual data with external knowledge graphs to enrich context and improve relation extraction.
+- **Knowledge Graph based Scoring Function**: Exploit KGs to score the outputs of LLMs.
-- **Reinforcement Learning**: Implements RL to optimize the relation extraction process dynamically.
+- **Reinforcement Learning**: Implements RL to optimize the relation extraction process.
 - **Document-Level Processing**: Designed to work across entire documents, handling complex multi-entity relationships.

 ---